ryanb8/dotfiles/README.md

     && cd dotfiles \
     && ./install
   ```
 This will not overwrite any existing profiles.
+The install list will report out on what was not linked/overwritten.

+The install script is idempotent - feel free to run it again.
+This is usefull if you want to move current local profiles to the `~/dotfiles_local/*` directory (see below).

-2. If profiles already existed, and you don't want to use the core profiles, then you are done.
+1. If profiles already existed, and you don't want to use the core profiles, then you are done.
 If you do want to use the core profiles, move/copy the desired content from the old profiles to the newly created `~/dotfiles_local/` folder and the associated scripts (listed belows).
 Adjust the core profiles to source files if any new files are created.

-Expected files in `dotfile_local`:
+Expected files in `dotfiles_local` (will be created if `dotfiles_local` does not exist):

+- `~/dotfiles_local/generic_shell_after.sh`
+- `~/dotfiles_local/generic_shell_before.sh`
 - `~/dotfiles_local/bash_profile_after.sh`
 - `~/dotfiles_local/zshrc_after.zsh`
 - `~/dotfiles_local/bash_profile_before.sh`